-Ivanhoe train station is equipped with staff who can assist passengers with their journey from the first train service in the morning till the last at night.
+Ivanhoe train station is equipped with staff, who can assist passengers with their journey from the first train service in the morning, to the last service at night.

 That is little comfort.
-Metro also advises them that:

-If Lilly seeks assistance she can call Ivanhoe station ... and the call should be made at least 10 minutes prior to departure as a staff member may require five minutes to walk Lilly to the platform.
+Metro also advised them that if Lilly seeks assistance she can call Ivanhoe station, and the call should be made at least 10 minutes prior to departure as a staff member may require 5 minutes to walk Lilly to the platform.
 This is not enabling Lilly.
 This is not enabling any Victorian who is blind or has low vision.
 It is not what we ought to expect.
 The current target for the implementation of these yellow dots at stations is the year 2032.
 I urge the government to bring that forward.